All about Noel O’Reilly and his music

 The Kid In Me

 In 2023, Noel started to record a new album.
 The result was 2 singles and a 10 track album entitled “The Kid In Me”.
 He wanted the title to reflect how he was feeling about the new release.
 This is what Noel had always wanted to do, and so his inner child took over.
 The first single “Can’t Get You Out of My Head” was released on all streaming platforms in September 2023.
 The second and title track from the album came out in October 2023, and the album in November.
-The CD version will be released early 2024, so onwards and upwards.
+The CD version went live on 09 August 2024 and is available to buy here.
+So onwards and upwards.
 Click here for all streaming options and I hope you enjoy the music.